What is Melatonin?

 People frequently wonder if melatonin and alcohol affect each other.
 You shouldn’t take melatonin and alcohol together for a few reasons.
-First, if you combine melatonin and alcohol, negative side effects may happen.
+First, negative side effects may happen in mixing alcohol and melatonin.
 These can include extreme dizziness, drowsiness, and increased anxiety.
 It may also make you more likely to experience raised blood pressure.

 Alcohol is a blood thinner.
 If you take blood thinner medications, such as warfarin (Coumadin), alcohol stops your body from properly digesting the medication and could lead to serious bleeding, such as stomach bleeding or a brain bleed.
 Since both alcohol and anticoagulant drugs reduce the clotting ability of the blood, consuming them together can magnify their effects and increase your risk of stroke.
 A small study also suggested melatonin could have a similar effect on blood thinners.

 If you have sleep anxiety and use melatonin to help you sleep, consuming alcohol and anxiety medications, such as alprazolam (Xanax), can be dangerous to mix with alcohol because the combination can cause life-threatening drowsiness or trouble breathing.
 If you take other OTC sleep aids, such as valerian root, diphenhydramine (Zzzquil), or doxylamine (Unisom), you should avoid both melatonin and alcohol.
 This combination can lead to more severe drowsiness and a higher risk for accidental injuries.